Pharmacy Assistant Program Outline & Career Information

 Interpersonal Skills / Communication

-Teaches effective interpersonal communication skills for managing personal and work relationships, for gaining voluntary compliance and for managing conflicts within a multicultural society.
-This course also provides a solid review of English grammar, punctuation, and sentence structure and includes various exercises to improve written communication.
+Effective interpersonal communication skills for managing personal and work relationships are crucial.
+And, is useful to gain voluntary compliance with managing conflicts within a multicultural society.
+In addition, a solid review of English grammar, punctuation, and sentence structure helps improve written communication.

-This module introduces students to the types of calculations used in pharmacy on a regular basis.
-Students will begin with a review of basic mathematical operations covering fractions, decimals, ratio, proportion and percentage then progress to performing the more complex calculations required for calculation of medicine dosages and solutions, prescription pricing and retail mathematics.
+Calculations are used in pharmacy on a regular basis.
+It begins with a review of basic mathematical operations covering fractions, decimals, ratios, proportions, and percentages.
+Later, it progresses to performing more complex calculations required for medicine dosages and solutions, prescription pricing and retail mathematics.

 Pharmaceutical Law and Ethics

-In this module students are introduced to a number of ethical issues including classic bioethics and contemporary healthcare ethics.
-Students will be challenged to reflect on their own values and beliefs and through discussion, to explore those held by others.
-Students will also be introduced to Federal and Provincial drug legislation as it relates to pharmacy practice including patient privacy requirements.
+Ethical issues include classic bioethics and contemporary healthcare.
+These topics are challenged to reflect on student values and beliefs and are analyzed through numerous discussions held by others.
+In addition, students are introduced to Federal and Provincial drug legislation as it relates to pharmacy practice, including patient privacy requirements.

 Pharmacology and Pharmaceutical Fundamentals

-In this modules students are introduced to the general concepts of pharmacology and the principles of drug action including pharmacokinetic, pharmacodynamic and toxicologic aspects and applications.
-Drug classifications as related to their action on the body and the therapeutic classifications as defined in the Ontario Drug Benefit Formulary are studied, including the actions of each drug classification as well as some of the more common side effects, contraindications and drug interactions.
+General concepts of pharmacology and the principles of drug action include pharmacokinetic, pharmacodynamic and toxicologic aspects with applications.
+Furthermore, drug classifications as related to their action on the body and the therapeutic classifications as defined in the Ontario Drug Benefit Formulary are taught.
+In addition, common side effects such as contraindications and drug interactions are investigated.

-In this modules students develop skills in compounding a variety of non-sterile products including various mixtures, creams and ointments, solutions and suspensions.
-Students will become familiar with the types of equipment used in compounding products and how to properly use and care for it.
-Students will learn to calculate the appropriate amount of each ingredient, use the correct compounding techniques, apply corresponding quality assurance procedures and compound according to those laws, regulations and standards that govern the preparation of non-sterile products.
+This module provides skills in compounding a variety of non-sterile products including various mixtures, creams and ointments, solutions and suspensions.
+Students become familiar with the types of equipment used in compounding products and how to properly use and care for it.
+Furthermore, students learn to calculate the appropriate amount of each ingredient, use the correct compounding techniques, apply corresponding quality assurance procedures and compound according to those laws, regulations, and standards that govern the preparation of non-sterile products.

 Sterile Products and Introduction to Institutional Practice

-In this module students will focus on aseptic techniques and sterile product preparation as they apply to institutional care setting, including an introduction to the delivery of pharmacy services in a hospital setting.
-Topics covered will include microbiology and disease transmission, infection control and methods to prevent the spread of disease and provide personal protection, W.H.M.I.S and handling of bio-hazardous materials.
+A focus on aseptic techniques and sterile product preparation as they apply to institutional care setting, including an introduction to the delivery of pharmacy services in a hospital setting.
+Topics covered include microbiology and disease transmission, infection control and methods to prevent the spread of disease, W.H.M.I.S and handling of bio-hazardous materials.

 Introduction to Pharmacy Management Software

-In this module Students will be introduced to pharmacy management software systems and the role of computers in pharmacy practice including the history of computers in pharmacy practice, current practice applications and future trends.
+Students learn pharmacy management software systems and the role of computers in pharmacy practice including the history of computers in pharmacy practice, current practice applications and future trends.

 Retail Pharmacy Practice

-In this module students will learn the skills necessary to practice effectively in a community pharmacy setting.
-Students will learn how to completely fill a prescription in a laboratory setting.
-Emphasis will be placed on correct dispensing techniques, including interpretation of the prescription, creating / updating patient profiles, calculations, measuring, labeling, packing and product presentation.
+Retail pharmacy involves effective practice in a community pharmacy setting.
+Students learn how to completely fill a prescription in a laboratory setting.
+An emphasis is placed on correct dispensing techniques, including interpretation of the prescription, creating/updating patient profiles, calculations, measuring, labeling, packing and product presentation.

 Employment and Career Management

-Helps students prepare for employment, conduct a successful campaign to find employment, and be successful in their career as a Medical Office Assistant.
-Topics include preparation of a résumé, covering letter and thank-you letter to use in job search as well as the importance of lifelong learning.
+Career management helps prepare students for employment, conduct a successful campaign to find employment, and be successful in their career as a Pharmacy Assistant.
+Topics include preparation of a résumé, cover letters and thank-you letter to use in job search.

-Students are required to complete 200 hours of clinical work placement in a community pharmacy or similar organizational setting.
-Activities performed will vary depending on the Clinical Placement site, however, key responsibilities of each student will include being supervised by a Clinical Placement host at all times.
+Students complete 200 hours of clinical work placement in a community pharmacy or similar organizational setting.
+Activities performed vary depending on the clinical placement site, however, key responsibilities of each student include being supervised by a clinical placement host at all times.